darinnstathos/osticket-prereqs/README.md

 4. We can now finish setting up osTicket in the browser:

-- Username: root, Password: 'Password1' (for example purposes)
+- Username: 'root', Password: 'Password1' (for example purposes)
 - Database name: 'osTicket' (This was just created in HeidiSQL)
-- Select 'Install Now"
+- Select 'Install Now'

 <br>